Ortelius' Map of the North Atlantic

 Old color example of Abraham Ortelius's important early map of the North Atlantic, extending from Scandinavia and the Polar regions in the East, to the mythical Islands of the North Atlantic, Greenland, Iceland and North America.

 Engraved by Frans Hogenberg, Ortelius' map of the North Atlantic is one of the most interesting maps to appear in an atlas.
-The map was influential in its treatment of the Arctic regions.
-The mainland of America is depicted in the north-west with the placename Estotilant.
-The map includes a number of mythical islands, including Frisland, Drogeo and Icaria.
-The map shows the influence of Mercator's wall map of 1569 and the infamous Zeno map of 1558, as well as the work of Olaus Magnus in 1539.
-Excellent early outline of the Scandinavian coast, bordering the Mare Congelatum, the frozen waters of the Arctic.
+The map was influential in its treatment of the Arctic regions, incorporating place names and detail from Mercator's 1569 wall map, Zeno's infamous 1558 map, and Olaus Magnus's 1539 works.
+For example, the mainland of America is depicted with the placename Estotilant, and the map includes a number of mythical islands, including Frisland, Drogeo and Icaria.
+The map incorporates the mythical four islands of the Arctic, one of which supposedly has pygmies.
+The map has an excellent early outline of the Scandinavian coast, bordering the Mare Congelatum, the "frozen waters."

 On the verso a note on the nature of the cliffs is given.
 Includes sea monsters and sailing ships.